Buckeye Brownies with a thick, chewy brownie base, a smooth peanut butter layer, and a rich chocolate topping!

 • Number 1 Tip: Allow yourself plenty of time to make this dessert so the layers have time to chill or rest.
 I like making the brownies a day ahead!

-• Peanut Butter Layer: In a large bowl, mix together melted butter, peanut butter, vanilla, salt, and powdered sugar until a thick dough forms.
-Drop this mixture in dollops over cooled brownies and use the back of a spoon to gently coax and spread it into an even layer, pressing it to the very edges of the pan to fully seal the brownies.
-(This will take some patience to ensure the peanut butter layer doesnโ€™t lift up the brownies!)
-Cover and place in the fridge until the ganache is ready.
+• Peanut Butter Layer: In a large bowl, mix melted butter, peanut butter, vanilla, salt, and powdered sugar until a smooth, thick dough forms.
+Drop dollops of the mixture over the cooled brownies.
+Use the back of a spoon to gently spread it into an even layer, pressing it to the edges of the pan.
+Cover and refrigerate while preparing the topping.

 Recipe Notes

-Storage: Leftover brownies can be stored in an airtight container in the fridge for 3โ€“4 days for best taste.
-Freezing is not recommended as the dairy in the filling and ganache does not hold up well during the thawing process.
+Storage: Store brownies in an airtight container in the fridge for 3–4 days for the best taste.
+Freezing isn’t recommended as the dairy in the filling and topping doesn’t hold up well after thawing.

 Nutrition